sumbach/modern-cljs/doc/tutorial-14.md

 ```

 Now the `:calculate` remote-callback function accepts strings as
 arguments and we need to refactor it as well.
-Open the `remote.clj`
+Open `remotes.clj`
-file under the `src/clj/modern_cljs` directory and modify it by
+under the `src/clj/modern_cljs` directory and modify it by
-requiring `modern-cljs.utils` in the namespace declaration and by
+requiring `modern-cljs.utils` in the namespace declaration and
 adding the `parse-integer` and `parse-double` calls to the `defremote`
 definition of `calculate`.